hellozeyu/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the fourth code cell of the IPython notebook.
+The code for this step is contained in the fourth code cell of the IPython notebook.ß

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data

 ### Design and Test a Model Architecture

 #### 1. Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the fourth code cell of the IPython notebook.
+The code for this step is contained in the fifth code cell of the IPython notebook.
+Also I save all those functions in utils.py file since I prefer running model using bash.

 As a first step, I decided to convert the images to grayscale.
 Here is an example of a traffic sign image before and after grayscaling.